dipy/dipy/doc/index.rst

    DIPY_ is the paragon 3D/4D+ imaging library in Python.
 It contains generic methods for spatial normalization, signal processing, machine learning, statistical analysis and visualization of medical images.
-Additionally, it contains specialized methods for computational anatomy including diffusion, perfusion and structural imaging.
+Additionally, it contains specialize methods for computational anatomy including diffusion, perfusion and structural imaging.

    DIPY is part of the `NiPy ecosystem <https://nipy.org/>`__.